lah7/clipqture/README.md

 A minimal clipboard assistant written in PyQt6.
 It brings back the previous Plasma (Kilpper) experience for the Clipboard's "Show at Mouse Position" shortcut.
-Plasma 6.2 switched to showing the widget, as opposed to a simple context menu, which this project is focused on restoring.
+Plasma 6.2 switched to showing the widget, as opposed to a simple context menu.

 ![Comparison of clipqture and Klipper in Plasma 6.1 and 6.2](.readme/comparison.webp)